CASTResearchLabs/com.castsoftware.labs.system-level.t-rules/com.castsoftware.labs.system-level.t-rules_documentation.md

 To support drill-down and investigation into their findings, it also provides
 * an MS Excel spreadsheet
-* an extraction toolkit to feed Neo4j graph database and allow Linkurious-assisted browsing \(cf. dedicated appendix [Appendix - Neo4J/Linkurious tooling](/com.castsoftware.labs.system-level.t-rules_appendix_neo4j-linkurious.md) \)
+* an extraction toolkit to feed Neo4j graph database and allow Linkurious-assisted browsing

 # Approach
 Create Transaction-level – therefore system-level by nature – Quality Rules